swatkns785/trackerly/README.md

 So that I can see what schools are in my district

 Acceptance Criteria:
-[ ] I must be able to add schools from the school district page w/ AJAX [ ] I must be able to declare the school's type (elementary, middle, high) [ ] A school must have a name, address, principal, principal's email address [ ] Upon successfully creating, I receive a notice confirming success
+[x] I must be able to add schools from the school district page [x] I must be able to declare the school's type (elementary, middle, high) [x] A school must have a name and address, website optional [x] Upon successfully creating, I receive a notice confirming success

-Status: Incomplete
+Status: Complete
 ```
 ```
 As a school district administrator